natefanaro/carspark/README.md

 ### getting started

 * Assemble breadboard
-  * Use hardware.fzz as a reference
+  * Use hardware.fzz or png as a reference
   * Solder leads on switches from remote
   * Attach Spark Core to breadboard
   * Pins and switches match up to code in arduno/